 1940-1941: Regular work in The Show

-After the Indians finished fourth under skipper Roger Peckinpaugh in 1941 and Peckinpaugh was promoted to be general manager, Boudreau wrote team owner Alva Bradley to apply for the manager job.
-He was hired to manage the club on November 25, 1941, and became the youngest full-time manager in the major leagues in the 20th Century at age 24.
-Nicknamed the "Boy Manager" by the press, Boudreau would hold that job with the Indians for the next nine seasons, while still remaining the team's regular shortstop for most of that time.
+After the Indians finished fourth under Roger Peckinpaugh in 1941 and Peckinpaugh was promoted to general manager, Boudreau wrote team owner Alva Bradley to apply for the manager job.
+He was hired to manage on November 25, 1941, and became the youngest full-time manager in the major leagues in the 20th century at age 24.
+Nicknamed the "Boy Manager" by the press, Boudreau held that job with the Indians for the next nine seasons, while remaining the team's regular shortstop most of that time.

-His greatest season came with the 1948 Indians.
-He hit .355/.453/.534 with 18 home runs, 116 runs, 199 hits, 106 RBI, 98 walks and only 9 strikeouts in 560 AB, showing an amazing batting eye with that almost 11:1 BB:K ratio.
-He had a 165 OPS+ and had a fielding percentage above the average for AL shortstops for the 10th year in a row.
-He hit third for the AL in the 1948 All-Star Game.
-He was retired his first time up but the next time, he hit a fly ball against Ralph Branca that scored Mickey Vernon.
+Lou's greatest season came with the 1948 Indians.
+He hit .355/.453/.534 with 18 home runs, 116 runs scored, 199 hits, 106 RBI, 98 walks and only 9 strikeouts in 560 at bats, showing an amazing batting eye with an almost 11:1 BB:K ratio.
+He had a 165 OPS+ and a fielding percentage above average for AL shortstops for the 10th year in a row.
+He hit third for the AL in the 1948 All-Star Game; he was retired his first time up but the next time, he hit a fly ball against Ralph Branca that scored Mickey Vernon.
 Boudreau got 22 of 24 first-place votes for the 1948 AL MVP; DiMaggio got the other two as Boudreau won handily.
 Lou also won The Sporting News Major League Player of the Year Award.
-He led the 1948 AL in only AB/K but was second in average to Ted Williams, second to Williams in OBP, fourth in slugging, third in OPS behind Williams and DiMaggio, 5th in runs, 3rd in hits, tied for 4th with Vern Stephens in total bases (299), 10th in homers, tied for 7th with Bob Dillinger in doubles (34), 8th in RBI, sixth in walks and second to Williams in OPS+.
+He led the 1948 AL in only AB/K but was second in average to Ted Williams, second to Williams in OBP, fourth in slugging, third in OPS behind Williams and DiMaggio, 5th in runs scored, 3rd in hits, tied for 4th with Vern Stephens in total bases (299), 10th in homers, tied for 7th with Bob Dillinger in doubles (34), 8th in RBI, sixth in walks and second to Williams in OPS+.
 It was an incredible set of statistics for anybody, let alone a shortstop.
 Cleveland tied Boston for the best record in the AL, forcing a playoff game.
 In that contest, Boudreau homered twice and added two singles in a 8-3 win.
 He hit .273/.333/.455 in the 1948 World Series to help Cleveland to its second World Series title.
 At 31, he was one of the youngest managers to win a World Series title.

 1949-1952: Rapid Decline